JosephClay/overload-js/README.md

 It may work in older (IE7 and lower) browser, but no guarantees, it hasn't been tested in older browsers.

+To run the tests, simply open test/index.html in your favorite browser or run `npm test`.

 #License
 ----------------